axmz/react-searchbar-awesome-page/README.md

 # bugs

 On fast pressing of ctrlj and ctrlk (back and forth) native commands might execute.

+# todo
+rewrite in vanilla js
+npm
+rename
+clean package.json